Noelle-Wavinya-Maingi/phase-1-week-1-code-challenge/README.md

 # Net Salary Calculator

 Write a program that calculates a user's net salary based on the inputs of their basic salary and benefits.
 This program should calculate the payee(tax) NHIF deductions, NSSF deductions, gross income and net salary.
-The specific calculations and deductions were given by the link below:
+The specific calculations and deductions were directed by the rates in this link:
 [Tax Rates](https://www.aren.co.ke/payroll/taxrates.htm#NHIF)